Reduce, Reuse, Recycle & Compost

 Read labels and purchase products with a high post-consumer recycled content.
 This is easy to find in stationery and office paper but you can also find clothes and shopping bags made from plastic soda bottles, garden hoses made from tires, purses from inner tubes and much more.

 Bring Your Own (shopping) Bags.
+New York State's bag waste reduction law took effect 3/1/2020.
 Cloth or mesh are best!
 Skip the small plastic bags offered in the produce section, or reuse those you already have.

 - Make use of libraries

 Libraries are the masters of reuse.
 In addition to borrowing books, you can access the Internet, do research, borrow CDs, DVDs, and read newspapers and magazines-all for free!
 Donate your own used books to libraries, hospitals and schools.

 - Shop garage sales, penny-saver circulars and thrift stores